Skip to content

 ".github/hooks/my-hook-name": true

-Add test cases to scripts/test-hooks.sh, then run:
+Add test cases to tools/scripts/test-hooks.sh, then run:

 Terminal window